.. currentmodule:: torchrl.trainers

 **Future Development:**

-- Additional algorithms: SAC, TD3, DQN, A2C, and more
+- Additional algorithms: TD3, DQN, A2C, DDPG, and more

-- Enhanced configuration validation and error reporting
+- Advanced configuration validation and error reporting

 Builders